Trump to sign executive orders targeting trade abuses

 The U.S. trade deficit totaled $502.3 billion last year, a slight increase from 2015, according to the Commerce Department.
 The trade gap rose to its highest level since 2012 last year, though the imbalance remains below its 2006 high, shortly before the Great Recession struck.

-Trump has portrayed trade deficits as strangling economic growth and devastating factory jobs.
+Trump has portrayed trade deficits as strangling economic growth and devastating factory jobs at home.
 Research last year by academic economists, including David Autor of the Massachusetts Institute of Technology, found that China’s emergence hurt some communities and they have yet to fully recover.

 But foreign trade has also helped reduce prices for clothing, cars and furniture, among other items.
 This has created savings for U.S. consumers.